History Undergraduate Association and Janus Journal

-The History Undergraduate Association (HUA) and Janus Journal offer undergraduate students opportunities to enrich their studies beyond the classroom.
+The History Undergraduate Association (HUA) and Janus, a journal for undergraduate writing, provide a complement to academic studies for History students beyond the classroom.

-The History Undergraduate Association is the University of Maryland's premier undergraduate historical society.
+The History Undergraduate Association is the University of Maryland's premier undergraduate history student society.

 In order to create this community, we host a diverse selection of history-centered events including social hours, movie nights and panel discussions open to all in the UMD community.